thiagomini/factory-girl-ts/readme.md

 `factory-girl-ts` uses an instance of the Factory class to define factories.
 The Factory class offers several methods for building and creating instances of your models.
 You can create single or multiple instances, with or without custom attributes, and the library also supports creating instances with associations.

-It also allows you to specify an adapter for your ORM, and currently supports three adapters: `TypeOrmRepositoryAdapter`, `SequelizeAdapter`, and `ObjectAdapter`.
+It also allows you to specify an adapter for your ORM, and currently supports four adapters:

+- `TypeOrmRepositoryAdapter`
+- `SequelizeAdapter`
+- `MikroOrmAdapter`
+- `ObjectAdapter`

 Here's a simple class diagram showing how the main pieces of the library fit together: